Like other Morels this species has some variants, so again size and colour can vary from mushroom to mushroom. Must be cooked before consumption.

 The false morel, Gyromitra esculenta, pictured, looks similar but the head on the Morel is more honeycombed whereas the head on the False Morel is lobed and more folded.

 The Stinkhorn can also look similar but with the smell from this mushroom you’ll understand how it got its name and you will know you have found a Stinkhorn.

-The true Morel, Morchella esculenta, can be similar even in colour, but usually the ridges on the cap of the Black Morel have fairly regular vertical lines unlike the completely random honeycomb of the true Morel.
-The ridges on a Black Morel are darker than the rest of the cap and pailer on a true Morel.
+The Yellow or Common Morel can be similar even in colour, but usually the ridges on the cap of the Black Morel have fairly regular vertical lines unlike the completely random honeycomb of the other two.
+The ridges on a Black Morel are darker than the rest of the cap and generally pailer on a Yellow or Common Morel.

 Taste / Smell